Design and Graphic Arts

 Method of interaction

-Practical and Laboratory exercise classes: group and individual assignments.
+Practical, laboratory classes: group and individual assignments.

 Software used in class